gapidobri/devops-docker/readme.md

 ### Grafana
 Grafana queries logs from Loki and displays them in a dashboard.

-It is accessible on http://grafana.devops.gapi.me.
+It is accessible on https://grafana.devops.gapi.me.

 ![](assets/grafana-demo.png)

 ## Deployment
-Starting the container
+Starting the containers
 ```bash
 docker compose up -d
 ```

-Stopping the container
+Stopping the containers
 ```bash
 docker compose down
 ```